NHL Stanley Cup Final 2018: Knights vs. Capitals Game 3 Odds, Schedule and Pick

 Will Offense Reign Supreme Once Again in Game 3?

-Given how well the Golden Knights and Capitals played on defense in the conference final round, the amount of goals scored at T-Mobile Arena was a bit surprising.
+Given how well the Golden Knights and Capitals played on defense in the conference final round, the number of goals scored at T-Mobile Arena was a bit surprising.

-The fifteen tallies netted by the two finalists is the most combined goals in the first two games of a Stanley Cup final since 1982, per NHL PR:
+The fifteen tallies netted by the two finalists is the most combined goals in the first two games of a Stanley Cup Final since 1982, per NHL PR:

 NHL Public Relations @PR_NHL